 I have been trained (and continue to be supervised) by expert clinicians at the First Responder Support Network .

-Your life has been spent protecting Sharing your experiences might with a clinician seem like exposing them to harm.
+Your life has been spent protecting Sharing your experiences with a clinician might seem like exposing them to harm.
 Rest assured: I've been trained so that you can pass it to me without causing damage.

 I will never judge you or your actions -- it is not my job -- and I will always aim for practical, actionable ways for you to heal.